Plant Sterols for Cholesterol: The Evidence, the Dose, and What to Expect

 Timing: with meals — this is not optional

 The most common mistake: People buy a plant sterol supplement, take it whenever they remember — often without food — and wonder why their LDL hasn’t changed after 6 weeks.
 Timing is part of the mechanism.
+Plant sterols must be present in the gut when dietary cholesterol is being absorbed to work.

 Duration: 6–8 weeks to see results